NZ - The land of poo and honey?

 "When I did this on a smaller scale experiment the die off [of the pathogens] was quicker, a lot quicker."

 "And there could be other benefits including using the Manuka and waste combination for riparian planting.
 Where plants are placed along rivers and streams to catch and feed-off animal waste that runs-off paddocks and into streams and rivers.

 "They could prevent some of those bugs, kill them off as they are flowing through, then you're going to have less waste going in to the streams."

-Next story in National: Dick Smith vouchers likely to be worthless
+Next story in New Zealand: Dick Smith vouchers likely to be worthless